 If you're responsible for managing a commercial or industrial building in Massachusetts, you know how fast winter weather can turn into a crisis.
 All it takes is one cold snap to expose a system that wasn’t properly shut down or tuned up in the fall, leading to emergency service calls, tenant complaints, or even system-wide failures.

-At Harold Brothers, we’ve spent decades helping facilities across New England prepare for the heating season.
+At Harold Brothers, we’ve spent 17+ years helping facilities across New England prepare for the heating season.
 From hospitals and schools to manufacturing plants and office buildings, our team knows how to keep critical HVAC systems running reliably when the temperature drops.

-In this article, we’ll walk you through the 7 essential HVAC maintenance tasks every facility should complete before winter—plus why skipping even one could cost you thousands in repairs or lost productivity.
+In this article, we’ll walk you through the 7 essential HVAC maintenance tasks every facility should complete before winter and why skipping even one could cost you thousands in repairs or lost productivity.

 Before winter hits, properly shutting down your building’s cooling system is a key step in any fall HVAC checklist.
 This protects your investment, prevents unnecessary wear, and ensures your system is ready for spring startup without costly surprises.